davetron5000/sneaking-scala/getting_it_done/04_service.md

     }

 !SLIDE bullets incremental
-# High Risk, High Value
+# High Risk but High Value
-* Maintainability
+* This _will_ be Scala's bread and butter
-* Learnability
+* (eventually)
-* Searchability
+* Learnability and Maintainability hits in short term